jhui/jhui.github.io/_posts/2017-03-01-Attention-and-memory-network.markdown

 ### Hard attention

 In soft attention, we compute a weight $$ s_{i} $$ for each $$ x_{i}$$, and use it to calculate a weighted average of $$ x $$ as the input to the LSTM module. $$ s_{i} $$ adds up to 1 which can also be interpreted as the chance that $$ x_{i} $$ is the "attention area".
 So instead of a weighted average, hard attention use $$ s_{i} $$ as the sample rate to pick $$ x_{i} $$ as the input to LSTM.
 Hard attention replace the deterministic method with a stochastic sampling model.
 To calculate the gradient descent correctly in backpropagation, we cannot just make 1 sampling.
 Instead, we perform a method called Monte Carlo to make many samplings/guessing to compute the gradient.
+Monte Carlo performs many end-to-end episodes to compute the gradients, and take the average as the final gradient.
 Soft attention assumes a weighted average is a good approximation to our attention objects while hard attention make no such assumptions but require many samplings to make it accurate.
 Nevertheless, the assumption in soft attention seems to be valid with easier backpropagation.

-> Soft attention is more popular because of its easier backpropagation.
+> Soft attention is more popular because the backpropagation seems more effective.

 <div class="imgcap">
 <img src="/assets/att/hard.png" style="border:none;;">